Testing gravity with cosmic variance-limited pulsar timing array correlations

-The authors thank Meng-Xiang Lin for important comments over a preliminary draft.
+We thank Meng-Xiang Lin for important comments over a preliminary draft of this paper.
 This work was supported in part by the National Science and Technology Council (NSTC) of Taiwan, Republic of China, under Grant No. MOST 111-2112-M-001-065.
+RCB is supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, and was also supported by the Korean Local Governments in Gyeongsangbuk-do Province and Pohang City.